-However, despite this emerging catastrophe, there is still no national register for NAFLD or NASH.
-Based upon the current numbers of people with diabetes, an estimated 14.4 million people in Mexico have NAFLD, of whom approximately 4.3 million suffer from NASH.
+However, despite this emerging catastrophe, there is still no national register for metabolic dysfunction-associated steatotic liver disease (MASLD) or MASH.
+Based upon the current numbers of people with diabetes, an estimated 14.4 million people in Mexico have MAFLD, of whom approximately 4.3 million suffer from its more severe form, metabolic dysfunction-associated steatohepatitis (MASH).